Markets brush off U.S. government shutdowns

-NEW YORK, Jan 19 (Reuters) - U.S. government shutdowns, which hurt federal workers who go on furlough and taxpayers in need of federal services, have not caused major disruptions to financial markets in the past.
+NEW YORK (Reuters) - U.S. government shutdowns, which hurt federal workers who go on furlough and taxpayers in need of federal services, have not caused major disruptions to financial markets in the past.

 Investors expect nothing different from the shutdown that could begin on Saturday.